 While most people who are training for the Pittsburgh Half Marathon are starting today with 12-week plans, I am so happy that I got an early start and am four weeks in.
 There is nothing wrong with starting now (in fact, I didn’t start until after this for my first Half – and I’d never done an actual 5k at that point!).
 For me, these four weeks have been helpful in baselining and dreaming of that PR.
-Read on to hear about my Half Marathon Training, Week 4! // This post may contain affiliate links.
+Read on to hear about my Half Marathon Training, Week 4! // Blog posts on this site may contain affiliate links.
+As an Amazon Associate I earn from qualifying purchases.

 If you’d like to read more about my previous experiences, check them out here!